Christ Church, Jerusalem

-Christ Church, Jerusalem (כנסיית המשיח), is an Anglican church located inside the Old City of Jerusalem, established in 1849 by the London Society for Promoting Christianity Amongst the Jews.
+Christ Church, Jerusalem (כנסיית המשיח), is an Anglican church located inside the Old City of Jerusalem, established in 1849 by the Church's Ministry Among Jewish People (CMJ).
 It was the original seat of the Anglican Bishop in Jerusalem until the opening of St. George's Cathedral, Jerusalem in 1899.
 From its inception, Christ Church has been supporting a form of Christianity focused on Jesus' Jewishness, offering Christian texts translated into Hebrew by its own leaders.

 The building itself is part of a small compound just inside the Jaffa Gate opposite King David's citadel.
 Consecrated by Bishop Samuel Gobat on 21 January 1849, it is the oldest Protestant church building in the Middle East.

 Its congregation is mainly composed of English-speaking Anglican Jewish Christians, with both Christian and Jewish festivals being celebrated.

 History

 Originally named the "Apostolic Anglican Church", it was consecrated as "Christ Church" on 21 January 1849 by Bishop Samuel Gobat.
 Three architects worked on the church: the first (William Curry Hillier) died in 1840 of typhus, while the second (James Wood Johns) was dismissed and replaced by Matthew Habershon in 1843.

 The construction of the church was met with considerable local and Ottoman opposition.
 Lord Shaftesbury and other prominent Restorationists lobbied consecutive Foreign Secretaries in its advocacy.
 On 18 March 1845 a petition signed by 1,400 clergy and 15,000 laity was presented to Lord Aberdeen in support of the project.

 Christ Church was the seat of the Anglican Bishop in Jerusalem until the opening of St. George's Cathedral, Jerusalem in 1899.

 Prior to the outbreak of the First World War, the Christ Church compound was also the site of the British Consulate.
 The building survived the 1947–1949 Palestine war and the Six-Day War intact and continues to function as an Anglican church with several English, Arabic and Hebrew speaking congregations.
 The current rector is David Pileggi.

 The London Society for Promoting Christianity Amongst the Jews (now known as the Church's Ministry Among Jewish People or CMJ) helped finance the church's construction.

 The church is conservative evangelical and supports GAFCON's Jerusalem Declaration.